zephyrproject-rtos/zephyr/samples/boards/stm32/power_mgmt/blinky_standby_shutdown_mode/README.rst

-After flashing, the LED starts to blink. press and hold the user button to enter to shutdown mode when led2 is ON. press and hold the user button to enter to standby mode when led2 is OFF. release the user button to exit from Shutdown Mode or from shutdown mode.
+After flashing, the LED starts to blink. press and hold the user button to enter to shutdown mode when led2 is ON. press and hold the user button to enter to standby mode when led2 is OFF. release the user button to exit from shutdown mode or from shutdown mode.